-During analysis, evidence may be created or collected that may be used for future testing.
-The latent print section includes digital images and lifts of latent prints.
+During analysis, items of evidence may be created or collected which may be used for future testing.
+In the latent print section, this includes digital images and lifts of latent prints.
 These items are maintained at the RISCL.

 Submitting Evidence to the Trace Evidence Division